Your Quote Request Has 0 items

 The longer the indexing time available, the greater the inertia the index table can handle.
 If the application allows for a slower indexing time, this can help reduce the required size of the indexer and make the system more cost-effective.
 Slower indexing also reduces the stress on the table.

-If index time is not a critical factor, the total load weight must be checked to ensure it doesn’t exceed the bearing capacity.
+If index time is not a critical factor, the total load weight must be checked to ensure it does not exceed the bearing capacity.
 Bearing capabilities for each model are listed in the catalog.

 Important Considerations for Sizing Trunnions and Rotary Index Tables